peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 “Come on Peter, you’re looking good.”

+I knew how bad shape I was in by this point but the cheering perked me up a bit.
 I managed to straighten up and pick up the pace again.
-I rounded the final corner and raised my right arm in the air, fist clenched, as I headed for the line.
+Coming round the final corner I raised my right arm in the air, fist clenched, and headed for the line.

->I rounded the final corner and raised my right arm in the air, fist clenched, as I headed for the line.
+>Coming round the final corner I raised my right arm in the air, fist clenched, and headed for the line.

 I finished in 3:38:50 (though the split for the actual 42.2k was 3:37:09).
 I could barely walk and fumbled through the medal collection before dropping down next to a fence to recover.